 |Deadline||3 months before the application deadline.|

 |Granting||DUO grants the scholarship if you fit the criteria.|

 The Orange Tulip Scholarship Programme is organised by Nuffic Neso and gives talented students, both bachelor's as master's students, the opportunity to study at Wageningen University & Research.

 |For who||Talented bachelor's and master's students from Brazil, Russia, Korea, Vietnam and South-Africa|

 |Amount||Reduction of 25% on the regular tuition fee for non-EU/EFTA students|

 Find other scholarships

-Many international organisations, such as various United Nations agencies, the European Union, the World Bank, regional development banks and private foundations, provide scholarships or fellowships for studying abroad through special programmes or as part of projects and loan programmes.
-Please inquire at the offices of these organisations in your country/region or consult their websites.
+Many international organisations, such as various United Nations agencies, the European Union, the World Bank, regional development banks and private foundations provide scholarships or fellowships for studying abroad.
+Please inquire at the offices of these organisations in your country/region or consult their website.